cronos32/FPGA-I2C-Thermostat-Driver/README_TEST.md

  ▼
  Fall back to Build A (testing_Sr) — rules out both the simple reader and 13-bit mode.
+ │
+ ▼
+ Optional sidecheck: Build A2 (2-testing_Sr) — different restart-timing
+ theory.
+Expected to behave like A or worse (truncated 9th clock because of the `else` branch); flash mainly to capture comparison scope shots.
+ │
+ ▼
- If none of A–D work, the problem is either in `i2c_controller`'s data path or the physical pin/pullup chain, not in the sequencer logic.
+ If none of A / A2 / B / C / D work, the problem is either in `i2c_controller`'s data path or the physical pin/pullup chain, not in the sequencer logic.
 ```

 ---